makenew/python-app/README.rst

      $ git remote add origin git@github.com:<user>/<new-python-app>.git
      $ git push -u origin master

-6. Ensure the CircleCI build passes, then publish the initial version of the package with
+6. Ensure the GitHub action passes, then publish the initial version of the package with

    ::